microsoft/vscode-dev-containers/containers/ansible/README.md

 The environment is heavily based on the [Python 3 devcontainers](https://github.com/rockaut/vscode-dev-containers/tree/main/containers/python-3) and slightly modified to automate the Ansible installs.
 So maybe also look at those too.

+### Included

+The container as such already includes pip and wheel for easier installation of ansible things.
+It also creates the basic directory requirements for ansible itself and also for collection/role creation.
+You may just mount your workspace folder (see devcontainer.json).

+The devcontainer also enables redhat.ansible plugin (see devcontainer.json).

 ### Configuration

 While the definition itself works unmodified, you can select the version of Python the container uses by updating the `VARIANT` arg in the included `devcontainer.json` (and rebuilding if you've already created the container).